vivekandathil/1000-Pushups/README.md

 # 1000-Pushups
-A React Native mobile app that offers a unique way to keep track of push-ups.
+A React Native mobile app that offers a fun way to keep track of push-ups.

 ### Count Push-ups With Your Nose
 - Place the device directly below your nose while in the push-up position